Ibrahim Danlad

-Ibrahim Danlad (born 2 December 2002) is a Ghanaian professional footballer who plays as a goalkeeper for Berekum Chelsea, on loan from Asante Kotoko of the Ghana Premier League, and for the Ghana U23.
+Ibrahim Danlad (born 2 December 2002) is a Ghanaian professional footballer who plays as a goalkeeper Ethiopian Premier League club Ethiopian Coffee S.C. and the Ghana national team.

 Club career

-Born in Accra, Danlad joined Asante Kotoko in 2016–17 season.
+Born in Sunyani, Danlad joined Asante Kotoko in 2016–17 season.

 In December 2019, Danlad joined Ghana Premier League club Berekum Chelsea for the rest of the 2019–20 season.

+In the 2020/2021 football season in Ghana, Danlad Ibrahim joined Ghana Premier League side King Faisal F.C. on a season long loan.
+He returned to his parent club, Asante Kotoko S.C. where he took the number 1 spot until his contract expired in 2024.The Ghanaian goalkeeper joined Ethiopian Premier League side Ethiopian Coffee S.C. on August 8, 2024 on a free transfer.

 International career

 Danlad has played for Ghana at all levels, having represented the nation at under-17 to the senior national team (Black Stars) level.

 In 2017, he was the first choice goalkeeper for the Ghana squad which participated at the 2017 FIFA U-17 World Cup in India, playing all the matches.